 Please refer to our results guidance for more information

 *No test is 100% accurate.
 If your test comes back positive for COVID-19 then we can be very confident that you do have COVID-19.
 However, people with COVID-19 can be missed by these tests.
 If you have symptoms of COVID-19, it is safest to self-isolate, even if the test does not show COVID-19.

 This test detects whether or not you are currently carrying the SARS-CoV-2 virus that causes COVID-19.

-You may have heard this test also referred to as an antigen test or PCR test.
+You may have heard this test also referred to as a PCR test.